yavorg/fusebit-samples/README.md

 [Code](editor-react)

-THis sample shows how to create a simple React component to host the Fusebit Editor in a React application.
+This sample shows how to create a simple React component to host the Fusebit Editor in a React application.

 The [FusebitEditor.tsx](editor-react/FusebitEditor.tsx) contains the React component code in TypeScript.